scottpcs/Agentopia/agentopia-summary.md

    - Implement a visual representation of workflow execution progress.

 6. Enhance User Interface:
-   - Improve the styling and layout of nodes for better readability.
+   - Continue to improve the styling and layout of nodes for better readability.
    - Add drag-and-drop functionality for easier node connection.
    - Implement zooming and panning controls for large workflows.